MIC-DKFZ/HD-BET/readme.md

 ```

 INPUT_FILENAME must be a nifti (.nii.gz) file containing 3D MRI image data.
 4D
-image sequences are not supported (however can be splitted upfront into the
+image sequences are not supported (however can be split upfront into the
 individual temporal volumes using fslsplit<sup>1</sup>).
 INPUT_FILENAME can be
 either a pre- or postcontrast T1-w, T2-w or FLAIR MRI sequence.
 Other modalities
 might work as well.
 Input images must match the orientation of standard MNI152